Elementor AI: A Game-Changer for Web Designers and Developers

 Interface Improvements

-Editor Ui Revamp Next Steps 1 Elementor 3.13 Beta: New Features Spotlight With Ashley Whitehair 4
+Editor UI Revamp Next Steps 1 Elementor 3.13 beta: New Features Spotlight with Ashley Whitehair 4

 Ashley introduces the latest updates to the interface, highlighting the new top bar, which has been completely rebuilt in React.
 Now in phase two, the top bar comes with some exciting new features that will help streamline your workflow and boost your productivity.